-First, I think the motion should be revised to say, not the Lenovo audit, but the agreed upon procedures performed by HCT on Bid Number, whatever it is 16 -- to be specific, 16 whatever it is.
+First, I think the motion should be revised to say, not the Lenovo audit, but the agreed upon procedures performed by HCT on Bid Number, whatever it is 16 -- to be specific, 16 whatever investigation, Ms. Coker talked about the specifications.
+There's nothing we can do about the specifications that were used five years ago.
+But there is something we can do in the future.
+And that is Best Practices, have an IT person maybe outside, spend the money, review the bids for the specifications.
+And I don't think we need to address that in this motion.